 - Teaching or art consulting

-- High schools and colleges throughout California and the United States
+- Teach at high schools and colleges throughout California and the United States

 - Design and advertising agencies in such places as San Francisco and Los Angeles, as well as, locally at Never Boring Design or Martino Graphics